Sneh-T-Shah/Amazon-ML-Challenge-2024/README.md

 ## Team: ML Mavericks
 **Members:**
 - Neel Shah (Email: neeldevenshah@gmail.com)
-- Sneh Shah (Email: 22aiml049@charuat.edu.in)
+- Sneh Shah (Email: snehs5483@gmail.com)
 - Harsh Maheshwari (Email: 22aiml019@charusat.edu.in)

 ### Overview
-In the 2024 Amazon ML Hackathon, our team achieved an impressive rank of 64th out of over 75,000 participants from across India.
+In the 2024 Amazon ML Hackathon, our team achieved an impressive rank of 64th out of over 75,000 individual participants from across India.
 Our project focused on **Feature Extraction from Images**, utilizing advanced machine learning techniques to extract critical product information directly from images.
 This capability is essential in fields such as healthcare and e-commerce.

 ### Project Description
 Our solution leverages the **MiniCPM-Llama3-V-2.5** model, a state-of-the-art vision-language model that integrates visual processing capabilities with natural language understanding.
 The system is designed to efficiently extract entity values, such as weight and dimensions, from product images.